SoftUni-Internal/interactive-content/EN/02-Methods/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-A palindrome is a number which reads the same **backward as forward,** such as 323 or 1001.
+A palindrome is a number that reads the same **backward as forward,** such as 323 or 1001.

-Write a program which reads a positive integer numbers **until you receive** "END", for each number **print whether the number is palindrome or not**.
+Write a program which reads positive integer numbers **until you receive** "END", for each number **print whether the number is a palindrome or not**.

 ### Example
 | **Input** | **Output** |